 I submitted an application but haven’t heard anything.
 How do I get an update?
 If you submitted an application but didn’t pay the application fee you won’t hear from us – we can’t process your application without the application fee.
 If you paid the application fee and haven’t heard from someone after 7-10 days, email firstname.lastname@example.org.
 Please remember to be patient – we are a 100% volunteer rescue.
 We have jobs, families, fosters, commitments and very little ‘free time’.
 We will process your application as quickly as possible, but it may take up to 6-8 weeks to complete the process.
 Before you contact anyone, check your SPAM folder to ensure a volunteer’s message didn’t end up there.

 How much is your adoption fee?
 Our adoption fee is $250.
-It includes all medical vetting on an adult dog: spay/neuter, all shots, dewormer, rabies, hw test (and treatment, if needed), heartgard and frontline.
+It includes all medical vetting on an adult dog: spay/neuter, all vaccinations required by law, dewormer, rabies, hw test (and treatment, if needed), heartworm preventative and flea/tick preventative.
 For puppies, the $250 includes a $75 spay/neuter deposit.
-You are required by contract to have your puppy spayed/neutered by 6 months of age.
-We will contact you per the 6 month date assigned on your contract and refund you $75 once we have proof of spay/neuter.
+You are required by contract to have your puppy spayed/neutered by 7 months of age.
+We will contact you per the 7 month date assigned on your contract and refund you $75 once we have proof of spay/neuter.
 If you do not show proof of spay/neuter, you do not get a $75 refund and we will reclaim the dog due to breech of contract.

 Where do you adopt to?
-Currently we support adoptions in North Carolina, Virginia and Maryland.
+Currently we support adoptions in North Carolina and Virginia.
 If we approve you to adopt, you must be willing to travel to meet your potential dogs.
-Our foster homes can be anywhere in Virginia, North Carolina or Maryland.
+Our foster homes can be anywhere in Virginia and North Carolina.
 We do not transport or allow transport for dogs for adoptions.

 Why do you limit your adoption footprint to certain areas?
 SGSR wants a very personal relationship with our adopters.
 We don’t think of it as losing a dog to a forever home, but adding to the SGSR family tree.
 For this reason, certain logistics are taken into account: one thing we consider is distance from the general hub of SGSR activity, which is Raleigh, NC.
 All adopters must have a home visit, must meet the dog they are interested in, in person.
 In addition, if anything were to happen during the trial or any time after the adoption which resulted in the dog NOT able to stay with the adopter, the dog MUST be returned to us which means the dog must be in an area where SGSR volunteers can be easily reached.
 Because of the above reasons, we’ve determined it is better if we limit the distance we allow for adoptions.